Purpose of Program Review

 The APR is an improvement-oriented process that provides the unit, the college, and the university with an evidence-based foundation to support decision-making and to enhance academic excellence.
 The APR is also an essential component in demonstrating the university’s compliance with SACSCOC (Southern Association of Colleges and Schools Commission on Colleges) accreditation standards including the following:

-- 8.2.a The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of seeking improvement based on analysis of the results...[for its] student learning outcomes for each of its educational programs.
+- 8.2.a The institution identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of seeking improvement based on analysis of the results for student learning outcomes for each of its educational programs.
+(Student outcomes: educational programs)

 The value of the APR rests on its process, its outcomes, and its usefulness.
 Because the process and outcomes are developed for purposes of improving educational opportunities, curriculum quality, and program relevance, it is essential that the university make appropriate use of the results.

 The results are reported to the executive vice president and provost, the dean, the director/chair, and the unit’s faculty.
 In addition, the results may be made available to university committees involved in planning, assessment, and budgeting processes.
 Among the individuals and groups involved in the process are the following:

 - Executive Vice President and Provost or the provost’s representative;